LicensePlates.cc

 Maryland License Plates

-Maryland does not use letters I, O, Q or U on any plate, other than organizational types, personalized, and Amateur Radio.
+Plates issued as pairs and all date stickers are black on white.
+Maryland does not use letters I, O, Q or U on any plate, other than organizational types, personalized and Amateur Radio.
 The only non-passenger type to have used one of these letters was Charter Bus (I00-001) which was merged into Class P in 1988.
-All are long gone.

 Standard Passenger Plates